Monday, December 29, 2014

 Years ago, I turned to blogging as a way to write regularly and be accountable to others to maintain that commitment.
 It worked and it continues to work.

 I'm a passionate blogger.
-I love to share my writing with interested readers; I enjoy networking with authors; I reveal in the ability to help promote others in the publishing industry; I like to re-read old posts to see how much I've grown, and...
-The advantages far out weigh the disadvantages.
+I love to share my writing with interested readers; I enjoy networking with authors; I reveal in my ability to help promote others in the publishing industry; I like to re-read old posts to see how much I've grown, and...
+The advantages far outweigh the disadvantages.
 But there are disadvantages.
 At times it can feel like eating too much chocolate cake -- one more piece and I'll throw up.
 I face the cold screen and struggle to find a topic.
 Or worse know that what I've written is boring or junk or (supply your favourite adjective).
 But I keep going and soon my fingers are once again merrily dancing on the keyboard.
-Remaining a motivated blogger may mean making a change to my blog's format or choosing to blog less or whatever....
+Remaining a motivated blogger may mean making a change to my blog's format, choosing to blog less, becoming more engaged with other bloggers or...

 Should I continue to blog?
 I think that's an important question to face.
-And remind yourself that there is more than one way to promote your writing or to keep writing.
+Remind yourself that there is more than one way to promote your writing or to keep writing.
 You don't have to blog...
 Blogging is just a tool -- use it if it works for you.

 Sharing my author journey...